auditOne/documentation/markdowns/How_to_stake_AKT_with_Keplr.md

 <img width="981" src="https://user-images.githubusercontent.com/95366163/148521751-7173e5e6-ffd0-4fb0-8277-4b0b141161a8.png">

-If you don't know what an unbonding period is, we suggest you to first read the guide on [what is an unbonding period?](Unbonding_period.md)
+If you don't know what an unbonding period is, we suggest you to first learn about it in our [glossary](Unbonding_period.md).

 Once you understand what it means and you've decided how many tokens you wish to stake, hit the **Delegate** button on the right.